 The FSB proposal strongly favours the model of non-operating holding companies.
 This is in particular the case of those which have already been issuing senior debt for some time.
-Indeed, their current senior debt outstanding will become immediately eligible for the TLAC ratio (assuming that the proposed conditions for exclusions will be amended to some degree in the final rule (derivatives for instance).
+Indeed, their current senior debt outstanding will become immediately eligible for the TLAC ratio (assuming that the proposed conditions for exclusions will be amended to some degree in the final rule - derivatives for instance).

 Conversely, banks with operating holding companies will have to issue a new type of TLAC instruments if the restrictions on senior debt eligibility are confirmed.
-It may even be that many of these banks would have no other choice than to issue capital instruments, due to covenants present in current Tier2 documentation.
+It may even be that many of these banks would have no other choice than to issue capital instruments, due to covenants present in current Tier 2 documentation that prevents them to issue subordinated debts with a higher ranking than Tier 2.
 This raises several key concerns: